Hit By An Uninsured Or Underinsured Motorist? Call Our Law Firm

 - $10,000 for property damage

 If your accident was caused by an uninsured or underinsured motorist, one option is to try recover compensation from the negligent driver's assets.
-The problem is that in reality, many uninsured and underinsured motorists don't have assets (which explains why they couldn't afford to have auto insurance to begin with).
+The problem is that many uninsured and underinsured motorists don't have assets (which explains why they couldn't afford to have auto insurance to begin with).
 And even if you obtain a judgment against the other driver, there is no guarantee the other motorist will be able to pay it.

-Our goal is to get the best possible outcome
+Our goal is to get the best possible outcome for every client

 Another option is to always carry uninsured and underinsured motorist (UM and UIM) protection on your motor vehicle insurance policy.
 This coverage is not required in the state of Washington, but insurers are required to offer it as an option.
 As a general rule, here at the Scott Law Firm, PLLC, we always advise our clients to add UIM protection to their policy if they don't already have it.